 The exhibit, “Textured Fictions,” highlights Koustov’s explorations of movement and form.
 “My work is based on what I see in the colors, shapes, textures, and sounds that surround us every day,” said Koustov.
+The exhibit will be on display through Dec.
+22.

 In addition to leading drawing, painting and sculpture classes in Texas A&M’s Department of Visualization, Koustov is a regular contributor to the area art scene.